MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/Install-Package.md

 ```

 ### -Credential

-Specifies a user account that has rights to install a package for a specified package provider or source.
+Specifies a user account that has permission to access the computer and run commands.
+Type a user
+name, such as **User01**, **Domain01\User01**, or enter a **PSCredential** object, generated by the
+`Get-Credential` cmdlet.
+If you type a user name, you're prompted for a password.

+When the **Credential** parameter isn't specified, `Install-Package` uses the current user.

 ```yaml
 Type: PSCredential